Why we need YOU to get politically active!

 Increasing numbers of naturopathic physicians are working or seeking work in community and tribal health systems, providing primary care to diverse and traditionally underserved populations.
 Naturopathic doctors truly shine in these settings with their focus on prevention, lifestyle intervention, and whole person care.
 However, patients who seek out naturopathic primary care often come in on many pharmaceutical medications - some of which are not currently in naturopathic scope of practice.
 This leads to patients suffering because they need to maintain care with secondary providers to manage prescriptions that are routinely managed in the primary care setting.
 This duplication of care creates undue burden on the patient and the system, increasing costs (both to patients and to insurers/Medicaid) and often delaying necessary care.
 In worst case scenarios, patients must be referred to already-stressed emergency departments for care that should be easily provided by a primary care physician.
 The current global pandemic has highlighted the need for highly competent primary care providers, and naturopathic physicians can and should be allowed to help meet this need.

-This current legislative ask is much the same as it has been in years past: expand prescriptive authority to include controlled substances in Schedules III through V, grant naturopathic physicians the legal authority to sign physician-level documents, and modernize the language in the minor office procedures section of our current scope of practice law.
+The focus of SB 5088 is much the same as it has been in years past: expand prescriptive authority to include controlled substances in Schedules III through V, grant naturopathic physicians the legal authority to sign physician-level documents, and modernize the language in the minor office procedures section of our current scope of practice law.
 The overall intention of our bill is to empower naturopathic physicians to provide the comprehensive primary care services we are trained to provide.
 This will allow our doctors to meet the care needs of their patients without having to add strain on an already over-burdened system.
 It will enable our doctors not only to prescribe medications in urgent situations, but also to responsibly and safely taper their patients off of controlled pharmaceuticals when those medications are no longer necessary due to the effectiveness of naturopathic treatment modalities.

 Check this page regularly for updates as we move through the 2021 Legislative Session.